 Some cholesterol occurs naturally within the body, and some occurs because of what we eat.
 Bad cholesterol is found in foods high in trans or saturated fats.

 Promoting healthy cholesterol levels

 Eating foods like oats, beans, vegetables, fish and certain fruits can help you reach healthier cholesterol levels, while smoking is bad for maintaining healthy cholesterol.
-Rasmussen also advises staying away from too much alcohol.
-She recommends accompanying a healthy diet with regular exercise if you’re looking to maintain your cholesterol at a healthy level or lower it.
+Mercado also advises staying away from too much alcohol.
+He recommends accompanying a healthy diet with regular exercise if you’re looking to maintain your cholesterol at a healthy level or lower it.

-“Exercising is really good at managing weight, which tends to manage cholesterol overall,” Rasmussen said.
+“Exercising helps manage weight, which tends to manage cholesterol overall,” Mercado said.
 “Moderate exercise for 30 minutes per day, five days per week can help increase good cholesterol.”

 Dangers of too much bad cholesterol

 Each person’s cholesterol is based on their genetic background and lifestyle choices.
 For patients without other complications, like diabetes or atherosclerosis, a good number for total cholesterol, HDL plus LDL, is less than 200, with HDL above 40 and LDL less than 135.
-For a person with a history of atherosclerotic disease, Rasmussen said she likes to see LDL cholesterol around 70.
+For a person with a history of atherosclerotic disease, Mercado said he likes to see LDL cholesterol around 70.

 Talk with your medical provider to determine your target cholesterol numbers.